 For personal-size pizzas, simply shape the dough into smaller portions and keep a careful watch as the pies may take a minute or three less time in the oven.
 For personalized slices, here’s how to make it easy: Roll out enough dough for a full pie, cover with sauce and a little cheese, bake until the cheese just starts to melt—this will give you a great base with a bit of solidity.
 Remove from the oven, slice, distribute on parchment sheets, and let everyone go bonkers with toppings.
 Slide those slices back into the oven and—presto!
 A pizza that contains multitudes.

 Either way, you can set up a topping station with everything you desire; fill ramekins or a muffin tin with all those delicious bits.
-Consider this a no-pressure sitch for kids to experiment with things they might otherwise resist trying.
+Consider this a no-pressure sitch for kids to experiment with pizza toppings they might otherwise resist trying.
 And, come on…you can try something new, too.
 Barbeque sauce on pizza?
 Sure.
-Shredded chicken?
+Shredded chicken pizza?
 Why not?
 And this might be the night you realize how awesome capers are.

 Love triangle, er, rectangle